andersmurphy/andersmurphy-blog/resources/posts/2026-06-07-sqlite-improving-performance-with-pre-sort.md

-title: SQLlite improving performance with pre-sort
+title: SQLite improving performance with pre-sort

 In the last post we showed how the randomness of [UUID4 can have a large impact on insert speed](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html) and how UUID7 can help.
 But, what about other data that might have random qualities?
 Where we can't reach for UUID7 to solve our problems?